Commercialization plan review criteria

 Please examine the following six areas upon which a reviewer is required to rate the commercial potential during the evaluation of a proposal.
 These areas cover the information requested by the funding agency for the commercialization plan and need to be included in a Phase II proposal.
 These are extremely important to the reviewing agency and to the potential success of your proposal.

-- The market (customer and competition): Does the PI/Company understand the market in which the product will be introduced?
+- The market (customer and competition): Does the PI (principal investigator)/company understand the market in which the product will be introduced?
 Is the customer adequately and correctly described?
 Are the benefits to the customer and the hurdles to acceptance of the innovation adequately described?
-Does the PI/Company know and understand the competitive environment?
+Does the PI/company know and understand the competitive environment?
 What is the ability to execute marketing and sales programs to bring the technology successfully to market in view of this competition (or the competitive environment)?
 Please comment on the strengths and weaknesses of the company’s marketing and sales strategy.

 - Intellectual property (IP): Is the intellectual property addressed and are there plans for sufficient protection to get the product to market and attain at least a temporary competitive advantage?
 What is the company’s prior record in this area?
 Please comment on the company’s strategy to build a sustainable business through protection of intellectual property.